isomerpages/nhg-csdo/_clinician-scientist/NHG Health Clinician Scientist Fellowship (CSF).md

 Health Group Office’s contribution (Table 1).
 NHG Health Host Institution will need to top-up the difference if the salary cap is exceeded.
 <br>• Salary support will cover the total annual compensation, inclusive of
-salaries, CPF, fringe benefits, as well as bonus / incentive payments.<p></p>
+salaries, CPF, fringe benefits, as well as bonus / incentive payments.
 <table style="minWidth: 50px">
 <colgroup>
 <col>